Antonio Cordero: Newcastle United

 On 5 June 2025, it was announced that Cordero would be joining English Premier League club Newcastle United upon the expiry of his contract on 1 July.
 On 2 August 2025, he joined Belgian Pro League side KVC Westerlo for a season-long loan.
+The deal was however cut short in the winter as Cordero was instead loaned to Cádiz.

+On 11 July 2026, Cordero's loan with Cádiz was extended for a further year.

 International career

 On 4 October 2023, Cordero was called up to the Spain national under-18 team, playing in the Four Nations Tournament against Portugal, Turkey and Romania.